-English has been one of the first subjects to be teaching the new Key Stage 4 curriculum and whilst new specifications are always a step into the unknown, we have worked tirelessly with the exam boards to ensure that we are delivering an engaging and inspiring range of texts, with rigorous assessment and regular moderation.
-We are working with the WJEC Eduqas exam board for English Language and with AQA for English Literature.
+Students are encouraged and supported to think creatively and respond to texts critically and perceptively, growing in confidence and independence through their studies.
+We have worked tirelessly with AQA, our exam board for both English Language and Literature, to ensure that we are providing an engaging and inspiring range of texts, with rigorous assessment and regular moderation.
 The two year course is skills based, with year 10 students working on refining reading and writing skills for the English Language papers, and reading and studying key Literature texts.
-Currently, Key Stage 4 students will study 'The Strange Case of Doctor Jekyll and Mr Hyde' by Robert Louis Stevenson, 'Blood Brothers' by Willy Russell and 'Romeo and Juliet' by William Shakespeare.
+Currently, Key Stage 4 students will study 'The Strange Case of Doctor Jekyll and Mr Hyde' by Robert Louis Stevenson or ‘A Christmas Carol’ by Charles Dickens, 'Blood Brothers' by Willy Russell and 'Romeo and Juliet' or ‘Macbeth’ by William Shakespeare.
 They will also study a cluster of themed poems from the AQA Anthology.

 Key Stage 5